 Adam Kanzer is Managing Director of Corporate Engagement for Domini Impact Investments and a Vice President of the Domini Funds.

-His responsibilities include directing Domini’s shareholder advocacy department, where for nearly twenty years he has led numerous dialogues with corporations on a wide range of social and environmental issues.
+His responsibilities include directing Domini’s shareholder advocacy department, where for twenty years he has led numerous dialogues with corporations on a wide range of social and environmental issues.
 He also manages Domini’s public policy work and is a spokesperson for the firm.

 Prior to joining Domini in 1998, Mr. Kanzer was a litigator for four and a half years with the firm of Cahill Gordon & Reindel in New York City.
 In October 1997, Mr. Kanzer volunteered as an international observer of the South African Truth and Reconciliation Commission.

 He holds a B.A. in political science from the University of Pennsylvania and a J.D. from Columbia Law School.